bxparks/AceSegment/README.md

   `DimmingDigit` that a `Driver` knows how to diplay.
 A `Renderer` also knows how to modulate the brightness of a `DimmingDigit` to achieve the style indicated by `StyledDigit`.
+* `HexWriter`: A class that print a hexadecimal numeral (0-F) to a bit pattern used by the `Renderer` class.
+Three additional characters are supported:
+  `kSpace`, `kMinus` and `kPeriod`.
+(Note that decimal numerals are a subset of hexadecimal numerals.)
 * `CharWriter`: A class that convert an ASCII character represented by a `char` (code 0-127) to a bit pattern used by the `Renderer` class.
 Not all ASCII characters can be rendered on a seven segment display legibly but the `CharWriter` tries its best.
 * `StringWriter`: A class that can print strings of `char` to a `CharWriter`.
   It tries to be smart about collapsing decimal point `.` characters into the native decimal point on a seven segment LED display.